caddyserver/website/src/docs/markdown/caddyfile/options.md

 ##### `acme_ca`
 Specifies the URL to the ACME CA's directory.
 It is strongly recommended to set this to Let's Encrypt's [staging endpoint](https://letsencrypt.org/docs/staging-environment/) for testing or development.
 Default: ZeroSSL and Let's Encrypt's production endpoints.

+Note that a globally-configured ACME CA may not apply to all sites; see the [hostname requirements](/docs/automatic-https#hostname-requirements) for using the default ACME issuer(s).

 ##### `acme_ca_root`
 Specifies a PEM file that contains a trusted root certificate for ACME CA endpoints, if not in the system trust store.